Brink-Software/AksWorkshop/labs/lab8-troubleshooting/LAB.md

 # Lab 8.
 Troubleshooting Deployments

-Examine the Helm Chart located at.
+Examine the Helm chart located in the folder [exercises/lab8](../../exercises/lab8).
 Deploy the chart to the cluster using any method you like and watch it fail.

 If you have troubles deploying the chart use the hint below.